jordan0809/geqo/README.md

 ## Optional Installation Extras

-The GEQO package supports the following optional installation extras:
+The geqo package supports the following optional installation extras:

  - `[dev]`: Includes development dependencies, such as testing and linting tools.
  - `[visualization]`: Includes functions for data visualization.
 This includes functions to plot quantum circuits in both LaTeX and Matplotlib, as well as create bar plots for measurement outcomes